-- 1. Chief Secretary, Punjab.

-- 2. Secretary to the Chief Minister, Chief Minister's Office.

-- 3. PSO to Chairman, P&D Board.

-- PS to Secretary, P&D Board.
+- 2. Additional Secretary/Staff Officer to the Chief Secretary, Punjab. - 3.
+Secretary, Planning and Development Department, South Punjab. - 4.
+PSO to the Chairman, P&D Board. - 5.
+PS to the Secretary, P&D Board.

-ADP 2021-22 Guidelines
+ADP 2023-24 Guidelines

-All Departments are requested to adhere to the following guidelines for formulation and submission of ADP 2021-22 in letter and Spirit.
+All Departments are requested to adhere to the following guidelines for formulation and submission of ADP 2023-24 in letter and Spirit.

-GUIDING PRINCPLES:
+GUIDING PRINCIPLES:

 The P&D Board has simplified the ADP formulation process by introduction of SMDP / Planning portal.
-The departments are required to develop and submit / upload the online draft of their departmental ADP 2021-22 through SMDP / Planning portal while observing the following parameters in letter and spirit:
+The Departments are required to develop and submit / portal while observing the following parameters in letter and spirit:

-- The departments must ensure that ADP formulation process starts from 1st December and all the below given steps are followed with adequate care and rigor. - Formulation of ADP 2021-22 will continue to follow the medium-term perspective.
-Such a perspective is central to helping provincial government in realizing its objectives of fiscal discipline, and allocative as well as operational efficiencies. - Following Medium-Term Development Framework, ADP 2021-22 will comprise the portfolio of development schemes for 2021-22 and projections for next two financial years i.e. 2022-23 and 2023-24 in prescribed format. - The Departments may prepare ADP in order of priority and according to their requirement. - The foreign aid component for the medium term i.e. 2021-24 shall be determined / finalized by respective sectors / departments in consultation with the ECA Section, P&D Board. - For South Punjab, P&D Department, South Punjab has already issued Guidelines for ADP 2021-22.
+- The Departments must ensure that ADP formulation process starts from 15th December and all the below given steps are followed with adequate care and rigor. - Formulation of ADP 2023-24 will continue to follow the medium-term perspective.
+Such a perspective is central to helping provincial government in realizing its objectives of fiscal discipline, and allocative as well as operational efficiencies. - Following Medium-Term Development Framework, ADP 2023-24 will comprise the portfolio of development schemes for 2023-24 and projections for next two financial years i.e. 2024-25 and 2025-26 in prescribed format. - The Departments may prepare ADP in order of priority and according to their requirement. - The foreign aid component for the medium term i.e. 2023-26 shall be determined / finalized by respective sectors / Departments in consultation with the ECA Section, P&D Board.